rsjudge17/pos-os/README.md

-# ESP32 MQTT Library
+# POC OS

 This is component based on ESP-IDF for ESP32

-Full documentation and sample project: https://github.com/tuanpmt/esp32-mqtt
+Full documentation and sample project: https://github.com/rsjudge17/poc-os